 - CFexpress Memory Cards For Stills & Video

 - Digital CFexpress Card Reader

 - Small Rig Camera Cage | L-Bracket

 - Glass Screen and Top LCD Screen Protectors

 Additional #1: Nikon Z 100-400mm f/4.5-5.6 VR S Lens and Replacement Foot

 Additional #2: Z9 Hoodman HoodEYE Eyecup

-If you wish to see all of the accessories available for the Nikon Z9 in one view you’ll want to go to the Just For Nikon Z9 Accessories Page.
+If you wish to see all of the accessories available for the Nikon Z9 in one view you’ll want to go to the Nikon Z9 All Accessories Page.

 Below is a detailed list of 11 accessories that I will be using with my Nikon Z9.
 Many of these I had already been using with my Nikon Z6II and 7II so they are field-tested.
 I’ll include buying tips and links to more in-depth posts for each item where appropriate.